 For this reason, it is important to determine the appropriate amount of weight to lift for each exercise in your regimen.

-Follow the steps below to make sure you are using the proper amount of weight to meet your goals, and go PRO today for access to certified personal trainers and workout plans that are created with your goals in mind.
+Follow the steps below to make sure you are using the proper amount of weight to meet your goals, and then consider working with a personal trainer.
+If you are a fitness professional then get a demo of our gym management software today!